-The Faculty's researchers attract numerous external research grants and contracts in 2013-2014.
+The Faculty's researchers attract numerous external research grants and contracts.
 The Faculty has also excelled in transferring its research technology to the marketplace.
 Several of the University's spin-off companies originated in the Faculty of Pharmacy and Pharmaceutical Sciences